08 Jul Parshas Va’etchanan; City of Refuge – Miklat and Recovery

 Rav Ginsburgh brings down the Baal Shem Tov’s teaching as it relates to this topic that ‘Torah is relevant to all people at all times’.
 As such, there will be times where we all need to flee to a city of refuge, where we can protect ourselves and rectify transgression.
 The concept of the miklat holds universal application to all ‘ journeys of recovery’ such as recovery from substance abuse.

 In particular, the Baal Shem Tov relates the concepts Loshen Hora and the murdering of 3 people; the one who speaks it, the one who it is about and the one who hears it.
-Loshen Hora may be done intentionally as it would relate to murder, or unintentionally as it would relate to manslaughter.
+Loshen Hora that may be done intentionally would relate to murder or unintentionally as it would relate to manslaughter.
 We must also never forget the need to deal with the root causes of baseless hatred of all kinds.
 Arguably the greatest obstacle of our day to bringing about Tikun Olam , Rectification and the Final Redemption.

 A Torah concept of a refugee…